What is copper deficiency?

 Copper is more than a metal used to cover pipes.
 It’s present in the human body in small amounts and helps the body perform needed functions in the brain, blood, and more.

 At least 12 enzymes exist in the body that doctors call “cuproenzymes.”
 These are dependent on copper to function.
 An example is tyrosinase, which the body uses to make melanin, a compound present in the skin cells.
 The body also depends on copper to break down iron.

 Doctors call a copper deficiency in the blood “hypocupremia.”
-According to the British Medical Journal, the condition is often underdiagnosed.
+According to the

 Copper deficiency can be hard for doctors to diagnose because the symptoms are like many other conditions.
 For example, the symptoms associated with copper deficiency are similar to those of vitamin B-12 deficiency.

 Low copper levels can affect a person’s immune system and energy levels.
 Examples include: